 The costs of 3D printing?

 We check each design file sent to us before printing.
 If needed we’ll fix/optimise the design to achieve better results.
 Depending on the case this fixing/optimising task is usually done free of charge.
 In some cases multiple fixes are required to reach printable 3D model.
 This happens often with scale models which usually have many details and components that require optimisation to match the print machine’s requirements.
 We use different tools and softwares designed for 3D modeling and optimisation.

 After optimisation the parts are digitally placed and oriented (“nesting”) into the print machine’s build chamber.
 A single production run can include all kinds of parts and components with various shapes and sizes so the nesting phase needs careful planning.
 Specific requests for orientations are possible but we always aim to go for full production runs.

 The volume of a part determines how much raw material goes into production.
 This is why the optimisation process is important especially with large parts: with proper optimisation the volume can be reduced without losing mechanical properties.
 Also, less raw material, cheaper price.

 With powder-based SLS (Selective Laser Sintering for plastics) technique the efficient stacking and nesting of parts inside the build chamber reduces costs significantly.
 The more parts are nested and printed in a single run, the cheaper the cost per part. (read more about design guidelines for plastic parts)

-Support structures are also needed in the powder-based SLM (Selective Laser Melting for metals) technique.
+Support structures are needed in the powder-based SLM (Selective Laser Melting for metals) technique.
 When the planning is done right, the less supports required, the less raw material needed and the quicker the post processing.
 Also evaluating the parts mass and trimming down the extra weight can lead to more cost-effective result and faster production time.
-(Read more about design guidelines for metal parts)
+(Read more about design guidelines for metal parts).
+Designing parts that require less supports results in less time in post processing so keep that in mind.

 Nesting the parts for production